A Idioms

 at sea (about something)

-Most of the class was at sea when the difficult theory was explained.
+Most members of the class were at sea when the teacher tried to explain the difficult theory.

 at sixes and sevens